I’m collaborating with the coordinator of a series of undergraduate Animal Biology labs this semester.

 Examples of different types of drawings you may make in this class.

-(Credit: K. Quillan & S. Thomas, Drawing-to-Learn Framework)
+(Credit: K. Quillan & S. Thomas, Drawing-to-Learn Framework; used with permission)

 Indeed, in our class and in general, “drawings can vary to the degree in which they should be representational or abstract, depending on context.
 For example, a highly representational drawing of a wolf might be appropriate to a study of wolf behavior (where the stance and position of ears and tail is germane to the point), but a mere box with the word “wolf” might be appropriate in a food web or concept map” .